 Some people love being around others.
 They feed off that energy.
 Others prefer to fly solo and don’t want to be interrupted.
 Some prefer the coffee shop atmosphere.
 Some people like a co-working space.

 Personally, I prefer working from my home office.
 I don’t want a traditional office.
 I don’t like being around a lot of people when I’m working.
 I prefer to be in my own little cocoon to work.
+As long as I have a good internet connection, I can work on my own pace.
+Search “Eatel – isp in my area” if you want to check out my internet service provider.

 If you don’t know when or where you work best, you need to try different settings to see what works.
 Don’t assume that, because something works for me or anyone else, it will work for you.